Dolorama Weg: The Hut-To-Hut Trek for Beginners in the Dolomites

 Descent: 1090 m

 The last hiking day has arrived.
-Today you can go down in two ways: on foot or by mountain train towards Ortisei.
-From the mountain hut follow path 35 and walk via the Kreuzweg to the Heiligkreuz Chapel and then on to the Tschatterlin-Sattel.
+Today, you can descend either on foot or by mountain train toward Ortisei From the mountain hut follow path 35 and walk via the Kreuzweg to the Heiligkreuz Chapel and then on to the Tschatterlin-Sattel.
 This is a hike of about 2 kilometers.
 You notice that by now the tree line has been reached and you walk more and more on forest paths.
 You keep following path 35 and after about half an hour you will see the Ramitzler Schwaige.
 Via farm tracks you then walk on to the Unterpulghütte.
 Keep following path 35 and after about 4.5 kilometers the final destination Lajen comes into sight.

 Hide entire itinerary